jundalisay/spblist/content/en/material/fallacies/general-relativity.md

 He destroyed the natural division of labor of Nature in favor of a single monopoly under the power of the physicist.

-{{< img src="/graphics/physics/msq.jpg" alt="MSQ" cap="Superphysics respects the division of labor of the 5 Layers or Elements which we call Aether, Spacetime, Radiance, Transformer, and Matter" >}}
+{{< img src="/graphics/physics/msq.jpg" alt="MSQ" cap="Superphysics respects the division of labor of the 5 Layers or Elements which we call Aether, Spacetime, Radiance, Conversion, and Matter" >}}

 He then extended this theory, as General Relativity, to the movement of objects in outer space which was really governed by the aethereal force of Gravitation.